Immigration Frequently Asked Questions

 Open Work Permit

-Will spouses/common-law partners of graduate students (Masters and PhD) and professional programs such as Medicine and Law be eligible to apply for an Open Work Permit based on their partner's student status in Canada?
+Are spouses or common-law partners of graduate students (Masters and PhD) and those in professional programs like Medicine and Law eligible to apply for an Open Work Permit based on their partner's student status in Canada?

 Spouses and common-law partners of students in graduate (master’s and doctorate) and professional degree-granting programs will continue to be eligible to apply for an Open Work Permit based on their partner’s student status in Canada.
 For the full list of eligible professional degree programs click here.

-Will spouses/common-law partners of undergraduate students be eligible to apply for an Open Work Permit based on their partner's student status in Canada?
+Are spouses or common-law partners of undergraduate students eligible to apply for an Open Work Permit based on their partner's student status in Canada?

 Can my spouse or common-law partner still apply for an Open Work Permit when I apply for PGWP?
 Do they also need to meet the newly announced language requirement?